Premises Liability Attorneys

 A property owner is liable for physical harm caused to their guests by a condition of their property if they:

-- Know, or should know, of the condition, and that it presents an unreasonable risk of harm to guests;
+- Know, or should know, of unsafe conditions that present unreasonable risk of harm to guests;

 - Should expect that guests will not discover or realize the danger on their own; and

-- Fail to exercise reasonable care to protect their guests against the danger.
+- Fail to exercise reasonable care to protect guests from that danger.

 Distraction Exception